sarthakgrover/academic-kickstart/content/home/experience.md

   location = "New Delhi, India"
   date_start = "2018-04-01"
   date_end = ""
   description = """Manage finance and logistics of a family owned business.
+Currently completing Coursera MOOCs on deep learning and functional programming in Scala.

   Responsibilities include: